 If you can replace it with actor or editor, then director fits the pattern.

-Directer or Director in Everyday Examples
+Director and Directer in Everyday Examples

 Emails